 2023 NSF POLICY OFFICE

-The National Science Foundation hosted a webinar covering the NSF Funding Opportunities: Organizational and Individual Eligibility, on Thursday, September 28.
+The U.S. National Science Foundation hosted a webinar covering the NSF Funding Opportunities: Organizational and Individual Eligibility, on Thursday, September 28.
 The presentation and on-demand recording are now posted in the Resource Center.

 Credit: Zhangxian Ouyang, University of Delaware